Puerto Rico National Guard: Early American colonial period (1898–1938)

 The First Infantry Regiment was formally recognized on June 2, 1920, before becoming the 295th Infantry Regiment two years later.
 With Esteves as its senior instructor, The regiment is symbolically considered the older within the structure of the US national guards due to its claim.
 On June 14, 1920, the First Infantry Medical Detachment was organized in Mayagüez.
 On June 17, 1923, the 296th was separated as a splinter, with its first Battalion winning recognition for best company in the national guard twice.
 The First Regiment's First Headquarters Company was organized in Bayamón three days later.
 Later that week, the first PRNG band was organized at Mayagüez.
 The First Regiment's Machine Gun Company was organized at San Juan on September 19, 1920.
 More than two months later, its Supply Company was organized at San Juan.
 The first annual exercises began on December 6, 1920, at Salinas, during the following years this camp would be moved throughout the camps.

 In the 1920s, several groups dedicated to target shooting were scattered throughout Puerto Rico, with the PRNG deciding to organize competitions.
-On November 24, 1930, personnel from the entity founded the Ponce Rifle and Sporting Club, later affiliating itself with the National Rifle Association.
+On November 24, 1930, personnel from the entity founded the Ponce Rifle and Sporting Club, later affiliating itself with the National Rifle Association of America.
 The PRNG itself would promote these events, forming the Puerto Rico National Guard Shooting Club presided by Salvador Roig.

 The national guard was mobilized after the passing of hurricane San Felipe in 1928 and San Ciprián in 1932.
 During these disasters, they were assigned civil assistance.
 Similar interventions took place in the Dominican Republic and Haiti.
 In 1933, the 296th First Battalion won the Harrison Cup.

 On May 3, colonial governor Winship argued for a light artillery unit.
 On March 16, 1936, the PRNG underwent a reorganization.
 In February 1934, Gen. George Leach, who oversaw Company A of the 295th, visited Puerto Rico and was surprised to see that the bayonets had been repaired motu proprio with local resources and their discipline, promoting him to pronounce during a speech that he had "inspected the national guards of the 48 states" and not seen one better prepared than the PRNG, going to the extent that if the president asked which was the best regiment for defense, it would be the 295th.
 The 296th remained under the supervision of the 295th until June 1, 1936, when it was designated as a regiment under Col. Luis Irizarry.
 In 1937, the 296th first Battalion was reassigned to the 295th as Company A. In 1938, the PRNG joined the 65th Infantry Regiment and participated in exercises supervised by Gen. Frank Ross McKoy.
 On July 25, 1938, Irizarry was killed during an assassination attempt against colonial governor Winship in one of several confrontations between the government and the Puerto Rican Nationalist Party following the events of the Ponce massacre.
 Col. José Enrique Colom took over the 296th Regiment.